Pomegranate: Etymology

-The name "pomegranate" derives from medieval Latin pōmum, apple and grānātum, seeded.
-Possibly stemming from the old French word for the fruit, pomme-grenade, the pomegranate was known in early English as apple of Granada—a term that today survives only in heraldic blazons.
+The name pomegranate derives from medieval Latin pōmum, apple and grānātum, seeded.
+Possibly stemming from the old French word for the fruit, pomme-grenade, the pomegranate was known in early English as "apple of Granada", a term that today survives only in heraldic blazons.

-Garnet derives from Old French grenat by metathesis, from Medieval Latin granatum as used in a different meaning "of a dark red color".
-This derivation may have originated from pomum granatum, describing the color of pomegranate pulp, or from granum, referring to red dye, cochineal.
+Garnet derives from Old French grenat by metathesis, from Medieval Latin granatum as used in a different meaning "of a dark red colour".
+This derivation may have originated from pomum granatum, describing the colour of pomegranate pulp, or from granum, referring to red dye, cochineal.

 The modern French term for pomegranate, grenade, has given its name to the military grenade.

 Pomegranates were colloquially called wineapples or wine-apples in Ireland, although this term has fallen out of use.
 It still persists at the Moore Street open-air market in central Dublin.